Discover our Signature accommodation facing the sea, for a relaxing duo experience in Finistère!

 Of course, there's no question of putting on your Adam's suit just anywhere.

-On the coast, this discipline is legally authorized by municipal decree.
+On the coast, this discipline is legally authorized by a municipal by-law.
 This by-law defines the limits of the area reserved for naturists.

 This may be a cove, an entire beach or part of a beach, usually the area furthest from the town center and its infrastructure.